mrseanryan/gpt-summarizer/example_output/downloaded--README.2024_05_24__150934.yaml.txt

+title: Text Summarization with ChatGPT
-long_summary: 'The text discusses the ability to summarize text using ChatGPT or a local LLM, supporting various file types like text, markdown, HTML, and PDF files.
+short_summary: 'The text discusses the capabilities of ChatGPT for summarizing various file types, including text, markdown, HTML, and PDF files.
-  This feature allows users to efficiently condense information from multiple sources, aiding in tasks that require processing large amounts of text.

-  The tool provides multi-level summarization options, allowing users to generate short, long, and per-paragraph summaries.
-Additionally, it offers translation services to convert text into a target language.
-Users can batch summarize entire directories of files or download files via URLs for summarization purposes, enhancing efficiency and accessibility.

-  Private LLM offers enhanced privacy and protection of Intellectual Property by enabling the use of locally hosted models.
-Cost savings are realized through the avoidance of re-summarizing previously processed files and the ability to calculate cost estimates, particularly when utilizing Open AI.
-The system generates output files efficiently.

-  The text highlights the advantages of YAML format, instructions for running local LLM, and options for summarizing text files and PDFs.
-It also delves into the challenges faced by language models with long contexts, emphasizing the impact of context length on performance and proposing new evaluation methods.

-  The text explains file processing and cost estimation procedures, detailing the use of figures from config.py.
-It offers guidance on utilizing gpt-summary through remote or local LLM, with instructions on installation, configuration, and setting up OpenAI keys.
-It also covers the installation of ctransformers, model downloads, and GPU acceleration settings in config.py.

-  The "Prompt Engineering for Developers" course by DeepLearning.ai is designed to help developers improve their ability to craft prompts that yield desired outcomes from AI models.
-By mastering prompt engineering techniques, participants can optimize the performance of AI systems in various applications.
+  This text discusses the features of text summarization, including summarization levels, translation to a target language, and batch summarization of files.

+  The text discusses using a locally hosted LLM for privacy and IP protection, cost savings by avoiding re-summarization, and calculating cost estimates.

+  The text discusses output files in YAML format, Python3 usage, and options for running local LLM or Open AI Chat GPT.
+It also provides guidance on summarizing text and using the gpt-summarizer tool.

+  The text suggests new evaluation protocols for future long-context models, detailing time and cost estimates for processing files.

+  The text emphasizes the importance of using relevant information and requesting sources for the information provided.

   '
+long_summary: 'The text explores how ChatGPT can be utilized for summarizing different file formats such as text, markdown, HTML, and PDF files.
+It highlights the ability to process multiple large text files, PDFs, and provide translation services.
+ChatGPT offers a versatile solution for text summarization needs.

+  The text explores the capabilities of text summarization, highlighting the ability to summarize at different levels such as short, long, and per-paragraph.
+It also covers the feature of translating text to a target language and the functionality to batch summarize entire directories of files or download a file via URL for summarization.

+  The text explores the benefits of utilizing a locally hosted LLM for enhanced privacy and IP protection.
+It also highlights cost-saving measures such as avoiding re-summarizing files and providing cost estimates when using Open AI.
+The discussion emphasizes the importance of safeguarding intellectual property and optimizing cost efficiency.

+  The text covers the advantages of YAML format for output files, Python3 usage, and details on running local LLM or Open AI Chat GPT.
+It includes instructions on summarizing text, using the gpt-summarizer tool, and handling PDF files.
+The content emphasizes the importance of avoiding sensitive information in text and provides detailed steps for summarization.

+  The text proposes new evaluation protocols for upcoming long-context models, providing insights into time and cost estimates for processing files.
+It outlines completed tasks, processing time, and the total estimated cost.

+  The text highlights the significance of utilizing pertinent information and encourages the inclusion of source links.
+It draws inspiration from the ''Prompt Engineering for Developers'' course by DeepLearning.ai.

+  '
 paragraphs:
-- The text highlights the capability to summarize text using ChatGPT or a local LLM.
+- The text delves into the features of ChatGPT for summarizing various file types.
-- It mentions support for various file types such as text, markdown, HTML, and PDF files.
+- It emphasizes the support for text, markdown, HTML, and PDF files.
-- This feature enables users to condense information from multiple sources efficiently.
-- It is beneficial for tasks that involve processing large amounts of text.
-- 'The tool offers summarization at different levels: short, long, and per-paragraph.'
+- 'Summarize at different levels: short, long, and per-paragraph'
-- It provides translation services to convert text into a target language.
+- Translate to a target language
-- Users can batch summarize whole directories of files.
+- Batch summarize whole directories of files
-- It also allows downloading a file via URL for summarization purposes.
+- Download a file via URL and summarize it
-- Private LLM provides enhanced privacy and IP protection by utilizing locally hosted models.
-- Cost savings are achieved by avoiding re-summarizing files and offering cost estimates, especially with Open AI.
-- The system efficiently generates output files for user convenience.
+- Optionally use a locally hosted LLM, for maximum privacy and prevent any loss of IP (Intellectual Property)
+- Avoid re-summarizing a previously processed file
+- Calculate cost estimates (when using Open AI)
-- The text emphasizes the benefits of using YAML format over JSON for easier generation and human readability.
+- The text highlights the benefits of output files in YAML format over JSON.
-- Instructions are provided for running local LLM with ctransformers or using Open AI Chat GPT with an API key.
+- It mentions Python3 usage and options for running local LLM or Open AI Chat GPT.
-- Options for summarizing text files and PDFs are outlined, including using the gpt-summarizer tool.
+- Guidance is provided on summarizing text and using the gpt-summarizer tool.
-- The challenges faced by language models with long contexts are discussed, highlighting performance issues when relevant information is in the middle of the input.
-- Insights are offered on how language models handle input context and suggestions for evaluating future long-context models.
-- Large files are processed in chunks with a final concatenated output.
-- Costs are estimated based on figures in config.py.
-- Instructions are provided for using gpt-summary via remote or local LLM.
+- Instructions on handling PDF files and the importance of avoiding sensitive information are included.
+- The text introduces new evaluation protocols for long-context models.
-- Installation steps for required Python libraries are outlined.
+- Time and cost estimates for processing files are detailed.
-- Configuration settings in config.py are explained for GPU acceleration.
-- Mitigations for model errors and hallucinations are suggested.
+- Insights into completed tasks and processing time are provided.
-- The course "Prompt Engineering for Developers" by DeepLearning.ai aims to enhance skills in creating effective prompts for AI models.
-short_summary: 'Summarize text using ChatGPT or a local LLM, with support for multiple large text files, PDF files, and translation.

-  The tool offers summarization at various levels, including short, long, and per-paragraph.
-  It also provides translation services and can batch summarize directories or download and summarize files from URLs.

-  Private LLM allows for maximum privacy and IP protection.
-Cost savings are achieved by avoiding re-summarization and providing cost estimates.
-Output files are generated.

-  The text discusses the benefits of using YAML format over JSON, provides instructions for running local LLM, and outlines options for summarizing text files and PDFs.

-  The text discusses file processing and cost estimation using figures from config.py.
-  It provides instructions for using gpt-summary via remote or local LLM, including installation steps and configuration settings.

-  The DeepLearning.ai course "Prompt Engineering for Developers" focuses on enhancing skills in creating effective prompts for AI models.

-  '
-total_estimated_cost: 0.0029850000000000002
+- The total estimated cost is outlined.
+- Emphasizes the importance of using relevant information.
+- Encourages requesting links to the source of the information.
+- Inspired by the 'Prompt Engineering for Developers' course by DeepLearning.ai.
+run_info:
+  total_time_seconds: 15.705689668655396
   total_estimated_cost_currency: $
-total_time_seconds: 23.092586755752563
+  total_estimated_cost: 0.003336
+tool_info:
+  tool_name: gpt-summarizer
+  tool_version: 1.2.0
+  llm: gpt-3.5-turbo
+summary_date: '2025-01-24 17:36:28'
+source_path: ./temp\downloaded--README.2025_01_24__173611.md
+target_language: English